INDIANA DUNES NATIONAL PARK

 Cowels Bog Trail

 This trail is a 5-mile hike where you get to trek through ponds, marshes, swamps, the forest to the beach makes this trail probably one of the toughest, yet most rewarding in the park.
 I would recommend packing a lunch and making a stop at the beach to enjoy the views before heading back.
 Usually, the beach here is less crowded, so it can be a peaceful, yet very enjoyable rest.

 Bailly Homestead – Chellberg Farm

 In March, there is the annual Maple Sugar Time Festival where you can travel back in time, enjoy food and have fun.
-When you go to Bailly-Chellberg it takes you back to the 1820’s fur trading post and 1900 era farm.
+When you do to Bailly Chellberg Trail, it takes you back to the 1820’s fur trading post and 1900 era farm.
 The hike from Bailly-Chellberg winds through the woods along the Little Calumet Rivers and offers sightings of different kinds of wildlife, such as the monarch butterfly, Fowler’s toad, and red fox.

 Glenwood Dunes Trail